Fibre to the Home (FTTH) Benefits for Internet, Security, and Health

 - Because FTTS still uses the older copper telephone lines for the last few meters.
 Speed limitations are subject to the length of the copper line used and its phyisical properties… which ususally max out at ca 200Mbits/s.

 - Swisscom has also been installing a technology called “G-Fast” over exisiting copper lines, which may increase download speeds up to 500Mbits/s.
-G.fast speeds rapidly diminish with distance (max 500meters) and with copper line limitations.
+However G.fast speeds rapidly diminish with distance (max 500meters).

 - The Swisscom expansion map (status 20Mar2020) “Fibre to the Home (FTTH) Nationwide fibre optics to the home, expansion primarily in cooperation, up to 10 Gbit/s starting spring 2020“